 1. Review roles, compensation, BIPOC inclusion, and equity of already established stakeholder groups including RAC, Museum Guild, Artists Fellows, or other partners.

 2. Create clear protocols for invitations and inquiries to join community and artist advisory councils and compensate them for their time and expertise.

 - Create opportunities for voluntary audience input and discussion (like Community Exhibition Previews) and create ways for audiences to initiate these conversations.

-- Identify who we are currently doing business with.
-Identify opportunities for review of vendors for all areas of purchasing.
+✔ Identify who we are currently doing business with.

 1. Define and create a policy around ethical, economic, anti-racist, and environmental/sustainability considerations for business partnerships.